MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/setup-cloud-management-gateway.md

 The CMG connection point is the site system role for communicating with the CMG.
 To add the CMG connection point, follow the general instructions to [install site system roles](/sccm/core/servers/deploy/configure/install-site-system-roles).
 On the System Role Selection page of the Add Site System Role Wizard, select **Cloud management gateway connection point**.
 Then select the **Cloud management gateway name** to which this server connects.
 The wizard shows the region for the selected CMG.

 > [!Important]
-> The CMG connection point must have a [client authentication certificate](/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway#client-authentication-certificate).
+> The CMG connection point must have a [client authentication certificate](/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway#client-authentication-certificate) in some scenarios.

+ > [!Note]
+ > To troubleshoot CMG service health, use **CMGService.log** and **SMS_Cloud_ProxyConnector.log**.
+For more information, see [Log files](/sccm/core/plan-design/hierarchy/log-files#cloud-management-gateway).